AlexOcegueda/ClimateChange/preprocessing/dataset_inspection_results/Atmospheric_CO2_Concentrations/global/co2_annmean_gl/ReadMe.md

-# CO2 Weekly Mean Concentrations at Mauna Loa
+# Atmospheric CO2 Concentrations - Global Annual Mean

+## About This Dataset

-## Overview
+### Overview
-This project involves the inspection and basic cleaning of a dataset containing the weekly mean CO2 concentrations at Mauna Loa Observatory.
-The dataset includes weekly measurements of CO2 concentrations along with the corresponding year, month, day, decimal date, average concentration, number of days, values from 1 year ago, 10 years ago, and increase since 1800.
+This dataset contains the global annual mean CO2 concentrations, measured in parts per million (ppm), from 1979 to 2023.
+The data is provided by the NOAA Global Monitoring Laboratory (GML) and includes uncertainty values for each year's mean concentration.

 ## Cleaning Process
 The cleaning process involved the following steps:
 1. **Loading the Dataset**: The dataset was loaded while skipping initial comment lines to ensure only relevant data was processed.
 2. **Defining Headers**: The headers were:
-    - year
+    - Year: The year of the measurement.
-    - month
-    - day
-    - decimal
-    - average
-    - ndays
-    - 1_year_ago
-    - 10_years_ago
-    - increase_since_1800
+    - Mean: The global annual mean CO2 concentration in ppm.
+    - Unc: The uncertainty associated with th emean CO2 concentration.
-3. **Data Type Conversion**: The `year`, `month`, `day`, `decimal`, `average`, `ndays`, `1_year_ago`, `10_years_ago`, and `increase_since_1800` columns were converted to numeric types using `pandas`' `to_numeric` method.
+3. **Data Type Conversion**: The `year`, `Mean`, and `Unc` columns were converted to numeric types using `pandas`' `to_numeric` method.
 4. **Identifying Missing Data**: Rows with missing data were identified and logged for review.
-    - The some rows for 1 year ago and 10 years ago had placeholders of -999.99 so I converted those to NaNs.

 ## Dataset Source